carlos-ds/personal-web/articles/heroku-domains.md

 ---
 layout: layouts/article-layout.njk
-title: "Connecting a domain to Heroku"
+title: 'Connecting a domain to Heroku'
-date: 2020-12-26
+date: 2020-01-31
-tags: ["article"]
+tags: ['article']
-preview: "Fiddling with DNS records."
+preview: 'Fiddling with DNS records.'
-description: "Learn how to connect your domain name to a Heroku application by managing Heroku settigns and adding the necessary DNS records."
+description: 'Learn how to connect your domain name to a Heroku application by managing Heroku settigns and adding the necessary DNS records.'
 containsCodeSnippet: true
 ---